pyohio/pyohio-cfp-website/pinaxcon/templates/static_pages/program/sprints_and_receptions.md

 ## Want to lead a sprint?

-Add to the table above by [issueing a PR to this page](https://github.com/pyohio/pyohio-website/blob/master/pinaxcon/templates/static_pages/program/sprints_and_receptions.md) or contact info@pyohio.org with your information.
+Add a project to the table above by [issuing a PR to this page](https://github.com/pyohio/pyohio-website/blob/master/pinaxcon/templates/static_pages/program/sprints_and_receptions.md) or email info@pyohio.org with the information.